 So let’s discuss the entire 7 days Jammu to Killar road trip itinerary one day at a time…

-Also Read: My First Real Motorbiking Experience In Himalayas
+Also Read: My First Real Motorbiking Experience In the Himalayas

 Basholi, Sarthal, Bhaderwah, Gulabgarh, Patnitop